run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

         runai project set team-a
         runai submit hpo1 -i gcr.io/run-ai-demo/quickstart-hpo -g 1 \
-                --parallelism 3 --completions 12 -v /nfs:/nfs/hpo
+                --parallelism 3 --completions 12 -v /nfs/john/hpo:/hpo

 *   We named the job _hpo1_
 *   The job is assigned to _team-a_
 *   The job will be complete when 12 pods will run (_--completions 12_), each allocated with a single GPU (_-g 1_)
 *   At most, there will be 3 pods running concurrently (_--parallelism 3_)
 *   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-hpo``.
-The image contains a startup script that selects a set of hyperparameters and then uses them.
-See [XXXX link to file](link-here.md)
+The image contains a startup script that selects a set of hyperparameters and then uses them, as described above.
-*   The command maps a shared volume ``/nfs`` to a directory in the container ``/nfs/hpo``.
+*   The command maps a shared volume ``/nfs/john/hpo`` to a directory in the container ``/hpo``.
 The running pods will use the directory to sync hyperparameters and save results.

 Follow up on the job's status by running: